MrZilinXiao/ProxyThinker/README.md

 ### Installing vLLM

 The core implementation of ProxyThinker is at `vllm_proxythinker/vllm/contrast_decode/contrast_decode_worker.py`.
-We build this based on the contrastive decoding implementation by [simonucl](https://github.com/simonucl/vllm/tree/contrastive-decoding).

 We highly recommend installing the vLLM implementation of ProxyThinker for better performance.
 To do so, please follow the instructions below:
 ```bash